-Gum disease is an infection and inflammation of the supportive tissues in the mouth is caused by excessive plaque and tartar.
+Gum disease is an infection and inflammation of the supportive tissues in the mouth is caused by excessive tartar.
 If your foul breath is accompanied by tender, swollen, or bleeding gums, you should schedule and appointment right away to eliminate periodontal disease before the infection spreads further.

-A lack of saliva from certain medicine, breathing issues or even salivary gland conditions can dry out the mouth.
+A lack of saliva from certain medicine, breathing issues, or even salivary gland conditions can dry out the mouth.
 A dry mouth cannot properly remove leftover food debris or fight against plaque and tartar buildup.
 Your mouth’s smell may be a sign that you are not maintaining a proper environment for your teeth and gums.

 The health of your mouth can be affected by a vast number of other conditions in your body.
 Health problems such as sinus issues, digestive problems, GERD, diabetes, or even kidney disease can all alter the smell of your mouth.
 If you have strong oral health but your breath smells, another medical condition outside of the mouth could be to blame.
 Be sure to tell Dr. Fondriest about any pre-existing medical conditions you are aware of.

-If you wait to address the causes of your malodorous mouth, or any other sign of dental trouble, then the condition will only grow worse.
+If you wait to address the causes of your malodorous mouth or any other sign of dental trouble, then the condition will only grow worse.
 If things don’t improve after brushing and flossing your teeth more consistently, then it could be a sign of a dental disease that has already developed.

 Banishing Hygiene Related Foul Breath